-MARINE OODINIUM (Amyloodinium Ocellatum); Also occasionally known as Coral Fish Disease or Saltwater Velvet.
+MARINE OODINIUM (Amyloodinium Ocellatum) a species of dinoflagellates; Also occasionally known as Coral Fish Disease or Saltwater Velvet.

-This difference is not always recognized in treatment recommendations, even though the two diseases are treated differently.
+This difference is not always recognized in treatment recommendations, even though the two diseases should often be treated differently.

-Oodinium is found world-wide in tropical/temperate waters, so those of you who have salt water fish will most likley encounter this parasite, especially if good quarantine procedures are not followed and/or your livestock source does not practice such procedures.
+Oodinium is found world-wide in tropical/temperate waters, so those of you who have salt water fish will most likely encounter this parasite, especially if good quarantine procedures are not followed and/or your livestock source does not practice such procedures.

 AMYLOODINIUM OCELLATUM BASICS:

-Oodinium has been a fast moving killer in marine fish keeping for many years.
+Oodinium has been a fast moving killer in marine fish keeping for many years in the aquarium hobby.
 Oodinium is a parasitic dinoflagellate which can infect and kill many species of saltwater fish.
-Similar to Crytptocaryon (Marine Ich and other external fish parasites, this Dinoflagellate is much more dangerous in the confines of an aquarium, especially a small overcrowded tank due to rapid re-infection).

 Please click on the picture of the lifecycle to enlarge for a better view